-As reflected in the non-equity incentive columns of the tables above, our NEOs participated in the ICP, which is designed to promote the maximization of shareholder value over the long term, during fiscal 2019.
+As reflected in the non-equity incentive columns of the tables above, our NEOs participated in the ICP during fiscal 2020, which is designed to promote the maximization of shareholder value over the long term.
 The ICP provides annual cash incentive opportunities to our NEOs if the Company meets or exceeds certain financial target metrics during the fiscal year.
 Company performance above target earns an annual cash incentive more than the target annual cash incentive while Company performance below target earns an annual cash incentive less than the target annual cash incentive.
-Under the ICP, the annual cash incentives earned up to 100% of the target amount are fully paid in cash following the end of that year.
+Under the ICP, all annual cash incentives earned are fully paid in a single cash payment following the end of that year.